hannahker/hannahker.com/content/about.md

 ---

-I am interested in exploring the ways that (geospatial) data can contribute to making cities, towns, and communities more equitable and sustainable.
-I am particularly fascinated by the applications of non-traditional data sources, such as those from crowdsourcing projects or social media platforms.
+I'm passionate about helping others make sense of data.

+Day to day, you can find me building data cleaning pipelines, designing clear visualizations, holding workshops, or working to transform a client's business questions into an insightful application.
+With a strong background in geospatial technology, I'm happiest any time I get to look at data with lats and longs.

 ### Currently

-I am working as a Humanitarian Data Scientist at [MapAction](https://mapaction.org/).
-In this role, I am contributing to efforts to improve information management during humanitarian crises.
-Within the Predictive Analytics Team at the UN OCHA's [Centre for Humanitarian Data](https://centre.humdata.org/), I am also working to create and validate predictive models that can enable early response to crises.
+I'm working at [Plotly](https://plotly.com/) as a Technical Project Lead.
+In this role, I work with clients to leverage the [Dash framework](https://dash.plotly.com/) and Python ecosystem to build full-stack data applications.
+Project highlights include building an [image segmentation interface](https://github.com/mlexchange/mlex_highres_segmentation) to help [scientists](https://als.lbl.gov/) understand the molecular structure of matter, and developing new visualization capabilities in Plotly's [JavaScript graphing library](https://github.com/plotly/plotly.js) to [support the work of electric vehicle engineers](https://twitter.com/plotlygraphs/status/1692239116740534662/photo/1).

 ### Previously

+My past work experience sits in the humanitarian and non-profit sectors, where I worked to improve how data could be used to anticipate humanitarian emergencies and improve government transparency.
+I was a Data Scientist at [MapAction](https://mapaction.org/) (and seconded to the UN's [Centre for Humanitarian Data](https://centre.humdata.org/)), and an Open Data Analyst at [OpenNorth](https://www.opennorth.ca/).

-I have recently completed my MSc in Spatial Data Science and Visualization at UCL's [Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/).
-Through my dissertation, I investigated data maintenance practices in [OpenStreetMap](https://www.openstreetmap.org/), following humanitarian mapping campaigns.
-This work was conducted with support from [Médecins Sans Frontières UK](https://www.msf.org.uk/about-manson-unit) to support the [Missing Maps](https://www.missingmaps.org/) project.
+I have a MSc in Spatial Data Science and Visualization from UCL's [Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/) and a BA in Urban Geography from McGill University.

-I previously worked in the non-profit sector at [OpenNorth](https://www.opennorth.ca/) as an Open Data Analyst.
-In this role I worked on various projects to improve data literacy in government, both in Canada and abroad (in Ukraine).
-Specifically, I worked with stakeholders to improve data management during online and offline [public consultations](https://www.opennorth.ca/2019/06/03/what-we-re-up-to-data-literacy-and-public-consultations), and within [homelessness service providers](https://www.opennorth.ca/2018/12/24/workshop-on-data-management-for-a-homelessness-information-system).

-My undergraduate degree is in urban geography, which I studied at McGill University in Montreal.
-I completed an [Honours Thesis](https://www.mcgill.ca/geography/files/geography/ker_hannah_2018_honoursabstract.pdf) on local perceptions of Montreal's built environment under the supervision of Dr. Renee Sieber and Dr. Raja Sengupta.
-While at McGill, I was heavily involved with the competitive [sailing team](http://mcgillsailing.org/) and the [Open Mapping Group of McGill](https://www.facebook.com/omgMcGill/).

 If it involves maps or boats, I'm there.

 ---

-*You can find more details about me on [Linkedin](https://ca.linkedin.com/in/hannah-ker-991007115), [Twitter](https://twitter.com/hannahker11), and [Github](https://github.com/hannahker).
-Or take a look at [my CV](https://hannahker.com/cv.pdf)*
+*You can find more details about me on [Linkedin](https://ca.linkedin.com/in/hannah-ker-991007115), [Twitter](https://twitter.com/hannahker11), and [Github](https://github.com/hannahker).*